You’ve tried thinking more positively. You’ve read the affirmations. Maybe you’ve even faked confidence, hoping it would become real.

 When Success Doesn’t Feel Real — Imposter Syndrome and Self-Worth

 You hit your goals.
 You get compliments.
 But instead of feeling proud, you feel exposed.
-Like at any moment, someone will see through you.
+At any moment, someone will see through you.

 That’s imposter syndrome — and it’s not just about anxiety.
 It’s about safety.